-Example 1.
-ENGLAND: F Den-Kie, F Nth-Den, F Hel S F Nth-Den.
-RUSSIA: A Ber-Kie, F Bat S F Ska-Den, F Ska-Den.
-Underlined moves fail.
+Example 1 ENGLAND: F Den-Kiel, F Nth-Den, F Hel S F

+Nth-Den

+RUSSIA: A Ber-Kiel, F Bal S F Skag-Den, F

+Skag-Den

 England cannot dislodge his own unit, but his supported attack on Denmark is sufficient to stand off the supported Russian attack on the same space.
+[Throughout this booklet, orders which are underlined fail.]

+Example 2 FRANCE: A Bur Holds

+GERMANY: A Mun-Bur, A Kiel S AUSTRIAN

+A Boh-Mun

+AUSTRIA: A Boh-Mun
-Example 2.
-FRANCE: A Bur Holds.
-GERMANY: A Mun-Bur, A Kie S AUSTRIAN A Boh-Mun.
-AUSTRIA: A Boh-Mun.
-The German support for the Austrian unit does not enable it to advance so as to dislodge a German Unit.

-Note, however, that if Austria had supported its attack on Munich with one of its own units, say AUSTRIA: A Tyr S A Boh-Mun, then the German unit in Munich would have been dislodged and forced to retreat.
+The German support for the Austrian unit does not enable it to advance so as to dislodge a German unit.
+Note, however, that if Austria had supported its attack on Munich with one of its own units (say AUSTRIA: A Tyr S A Boh-Mun), then the German unit in Munich would have been dislodged and forced to retreat.

-- 4. SELF-STANDOFF.
-While a country may not dislodge its own units, it can stand itself off by ordering two equally well supported attacks on the same space.
-However, if one of the attacks has more support than the other, it will succeed. - Example 3.
-AUSTRIA: A Ser-Bud, A Vie-Bud.
-RUSSIA: A Gal S. AUSTRIAN A Ser-Bud.
+4. SELF-STANDOFF.
+While a country may not dislodge its own units, it can stand itself off by ordering two, equally well supported attacks on the same space.
+However, if one of the attacks has more support than the other, it will succeed.

+Example 3 AUSTRIA: A Ser-Bud, A.Vie-Bud RUSSIA: A Gal S AUSTRIAN A Ser-Bud

 The Austrian move A Ser-Bud succeeds due to the Russian support.
-It would not succeed if there were an Austrian army already in Budapest.
-Note that the move succeeds whether the support is from a foreign unit as illustrated or from a unit of the same country. - 5.
-BELEAGUERED GARRISON.
-Since dislodgment occurs only when another piece enters the space in question, as indicated in IX.
-2., above, it follows that if two equally well supported units attack the same space, thus standing each other off, a unit already in that space is not dislodged. - Example 4.
-AUSTRIA: A Ser Holds.
-RUSSIA: A Rum-Ser, A Bud S A Rum-Ser.
-TURKEY: A Bul-Ser, A Gre S A Bul-Ser.
-Note that nothing happens to the Austrian Army.
-If it had tried to give support, however, its support would have been cut by either or both of the two attacks. - 6.
-HOLDING AND RECEIVING SUPPORT.
-A unit not ordered to move (i.e., one that is ordered to hold, ordered to convoy, ordered to support, or not ordered at all) may receive support in holding.
+It would not succeed, however, if there were an Austrian army already in Budapest.
+(Note that the move succeeds whether the support is from a foreign unit as illustrated or from a unit of the same country.)

+5. BELEAGUERED GARRISON.
+Since dislodgment occurs only when another piece enters the space in question, as indicated in X.2 above, it follows that if two equally well supported units attack the same space, thus standing each other off, a unit already in that space is not dislodged.

+Example 4 AUSTRIA: A Ser Holds

+RUSSIA: A Rum-Ser, A Bud S A Rum-Ser TURKEY: A Bul-Ser, A Gre S A Bul-Ser

+Note that nothing happens to the Austrian army.
+If it had tried to give support, however, its support would have been cut by either or both of the two attacks.

+6. HOLDING.
+A unit not ordered to move (i.e., one that is ordered to hold, ordered to convoy, ordered to support, or not ordered at all) may receive support in holding its position.
 A unit ordered to move may receive support only for its attempted movement.
 It may not be supported in place in the event that its attempted move fails.
-Thus, A Mun Holds, A Boh S A Mun is valid, but if A Mun-Ber, then A Boh S A Mun is not valid because A Mun was ordered to move.
+Thus, "A Mun Holds, A Boh S A Mun" is valid, but if "A Mun-Ber", then a written order "A Boh S A Mun" is not a valid order because the army in Munich was ordered to move.

-Note that a unit need not be next to a unit it is supporting; it must be next to the space into which it is giving support and it must be able to move to that space if unopposed by other units.
+Note that a unit need not be next to a unit it is supporting; it must only be next to the space into which it is giving support and it must be able to move to that space if unopposed by other units.
 Support cannot be convoyed.
-A player may not, by an attack, cut support being given by one of his own units (see X, CUTTING SUPPORT).
+A player may not, by an attack, cut support being given by one of his own units (see Section XI below).